david-knott/moderncompilerinjava/CURRENT.md

 # Diary
+## 26th August 2020 ##
+Problem with task arguments.
+First need to see why utility bash scripts are not recognising the escapes-compute.
+I was seeing differences due to the new code defaulting to every variable escaping.

 ## 25th August 2020 ##
 Added code to move named memory locations into registers, this fixed most errors.